 HE-XC1E5 – 12 DC In, 12 DC Out, 2 14/16-bit Analog In (mA/V/Tc/mV/RTD), 2 12-bit Analog Out

 HE-XC1E6 – 12 DC In, 12 DC Out, 6 — 14/17-bit Analog In (mA/V/Tc/mV/RTD), 4 — 12-bit Analog Out

 Extended Temperature Model (3Q12)

-The XL4 has been desigined to support and optional heater with integral thermostat.
+The XL4 has been designed to support an optional heater with an integral thermostat.
 This will extend normal operation down to -40 degree C/F. Contact manufacturer.